upalchowdhury/upalchowdhury/README.md

 - 👋 Hi, I’m @upalchowdhury
 - 👀 I’m interested in blockchain, nft, AI and data centric technology
-- 🌱 I’m currently learning blockchain engineering
+- 🌱 I’m working as a blockchain app architect and engineer
-- 💞️ I’m looking to collaborate on building cross-chain bridge
+- 💞️ I’m looking to collaborate on building open source cross-chain bridge projects
-- 📫 How to reach me upal.chowdhury@outlook.com
+- 📫 How to reach me u.chowdhury@outlook.com

 <!---
 Wanna build a new bridge between different chain